subhankarde/serverless-nodejs-es7-template/README.md

 ## Getting started

 ```
-sls create --name YOUR_PROJECT_NAME --template-url https://github.com/subhankarde/serverless-nodejs-es7-template.git
+sls create --name <YOUR_PROJECT_NAME> --template-url https://github.com/subhankarde/serverless-nodejs-es7-template.git
 cd YOUR_PROJECT_NAME
 npm install
 ```

-The original template from Codingly.io was awesome.
-I updated serverless.yaml to get rid of Serverless deprecation warnings.
 The latest version of Webpack is not compatible.
 Please use the below version.

 ## Latest npm packages